BezMan/SoliHolidays/README.md

 - Room DB, Kotlin Flow in conjunction with Live Data.
 - sealed class ResponseState - for state management.
 - IRepository interface for changing repo impl easily.
+- Swipe To Refresh the page data.
+-

 # Skipping:
+- compose ui
 - tab layout: I am showing the saved items with the CheckBox view instead.
+- tests
 -